pnsn/eqMap/README.md

 For example to create a volcano map on a div with id ="map":
 <pre><code>
-  $("#map").eqMap({
-    map_type: "volcano"
-  })
+  $("#map").eqMap({map_type: "volcano"})
 </code></pre>
 ##Configuration

 The Configuration has the following hierarchy.

-1. In eqMapConfig.js all standardDefaults are loaded for every map.
+1. In eqMapConfig.js standardDefaults($.fn.eqMap.standardDefaults) are loaded for every map.
 These are defaults shared by all maps.
-The recent eq map only uses the standardDefaults.
+The recent eq map uses the standardDefaults exclusively.
 2. The individual map types in eqMapConfig.js override the standardDefaults.
-If you map_type is named 'blar', the plugin will expect a config object of $fn.eqMap.blarDefaults
+If your map_type is named 'blar', the plugin will expect a config object of $fn.eqMap.blarDefaults
-3. The arguements in the plugin call overide the defaults in eqMapConfig.js.
+3. The arguments in the plugin call override the defaults in eqMapConfig.js.
 See example files.

 ##Data Types